GENI-NSF/geni-tools/examples/stitching/README-stitch.txt

     - Represent a 'switch'.
 Which can itself have properties
     - Derive aggregate namespaces, URL from RSpecs
-    - How do we determine which nodes in PG manifest are from that aggregate to avoid double-adding?
     - IDing of ION RSpecs and URLs uses hard-coded URL list
     - Support a service for getting topology information
     - Implement insertVlanData in PGReqRSpec
     - Support VLAN tag negotiation
     - Make IONRSpecs inherit from MAX versions for code re-use
-    - Allow toggling 'real' from command line.
-    - Allow specifying output folder on command line.
     - Allow specifying cache folder on command line.
     - Better extraction of username, key from omni config
     - Support non-VLAN dependencies